eigerco/solana-spec/gossip-protocol-spec.md

 ```

 #### `LegacySnapshotHashes`, `AccountsHashes`
+_Deprecated_
-- from - public key of origin
+- `from` - public key of origin
-- hashes - a list of slots and hashes
+- `hashes` - a list of slots and hashes
-- wallclock - wallclock of the node that generated that message
+- `wallclock` - wallclock of the node that generated that message

 ```rust
 LegacySnapshotHashes = AccountsHashes {